griptape-ai/griptape/README.md

 - **Conversation** 💬: Enables LLMs to retain and retrieve information across interactions.
 - **Task** 🗃️: Keeps large or sensitive Task outputs off the prompt that is sent to the LLM.
-- **Meta** 📊: Allows for the inclusion of additional metadata in interactions.
+- **Meta** 📊: Enables passing in additional metadata to the LLM, enhancing the context and relevance of the interaction.

 ### Drivers 🚗